santiment/academy/src/docs/products-and-plans/sanbase-pro-features/index.md

 - [6 different ways](https://insights.santiment.net/read/6-ways-you-could-have-caught-ren%E2%80%99s-summer-tops-643) to use Sanbase to spot forming tops
 - [Using Token Age Consumed](https://insights.santiment.net/read/btc-%22coin-days-destroyed%22-spiked.-volatility-is-coming.-672) to predict volatility cycles
 - [Identifying trend reversals](https://insights.santiment.net/read/chainlink-hits-ath-following-coinbase-listing---perhaps-it's-time-to-chill-541) with a combination of on-chain and social indicators

+## Exclusive market insights

+Sanbase Pro grants you access to special market reports and daily analysis produced by the Santiment team.
+Pro Insights include:

+- Actionable market calls based on our in-house signals and indicators

+- Daily briefs on the behavior of whales, miners, traders & other market stakeholders

+- Timely analysis of short-term market trends and top coins to watch

+Each Santiment Insight doubles as a crash course on exactly how to use on-chain, social and development data to de-blur the crypto markets and its biggest driving forces.

+Learn it today, apply it tomorrow.

 ## Full access to Sansheets